 sudo ufw allow from 192.168.55.131 to any port 3900

-Allow Subnet Connections to a Specified Port
+Allow Subnet Connections on a UFW Port

 sudo ufw allow from 192.168.1.0/24 to any port 3900

-This command will connect all IP addresses from 192.168.1.1 to 192.168.1.254 to port 3900.
+As a result, this command allows all IP addresses from 192.168.1.1 to 192.168.1.254 to connect to port 3900.

-Allow Specific Network Interface
+Allow a Specific Network Interface with UFW

 sudo ufw allow in on eth2 to any port 3900

-Deny Remote Connections on UFW
+Deny Remote Connections with UFW

 sudo ufw deny from 203.13.56.121